 GMT is among the leading manufacturers of belt grinding machine in India.

-GMT Belt Grinding Machine achieves rates of high production efficiency, quality finish and economy which cannot be achieved by any other method of grinding or polishing.
+GMT Belt Grinding Machine achieves high production efficiency, quality finish and economy, which cannot be achieved by any other method of grinding or polishing.
 For example, by changing grit sizes, a machine may be converted from a heavy-duty grinder to a fine micro-polisher.

 You can convert belt grinding machines to semi-automatic or fully automatic working.
 Furthermore, in most applications, belt grinding imposes less strain on the workpiece when compared to other forms of grinding.
 Cracking, burning, etc., do not occur during the process of belt grinding.

-Abrasive belt grinding machine is usually classified by the surface that forms the backing of the coated abrasive at the work area.
+An abrasive belt grinding machine is usually classified by the surface that forms the coated abrasive backing at the work area.
 This backing has an important effect on the material removal rate and the finish.
 The backing governs the choice of contact pressure, the angle of cut and the speed of operation.

-Belt Grinding Machine may be broadly classified according to the backing used as :
+Belt Grinding Machine may be classified according to the backing used as :

 - Platen Grinding Machines

 - Free Belt Grinding Machines